Arsenic: A centuries-old poison

 What is arsenic?

-Arsenic is dangerous to the body by several mechanisms.
-Arsenic interferes with cellular metabolism by inhibiting enzymatic reactions, causes oxidative stress, and can influence gene expression and cell signals.Organic vs. inorganic arsenic
+Arsenic interferes with cellular metabolism by inhibiting enzymatic reactions, causing oxidative stress, and influencing gene expression and cell signals.

-Chronic toxicity is associated with gastrointestinal symptoms, fatigue, anemia, decreased white cells, peripheral neuropathy, liver damage, and vascular insufficiency.
+Chronic toxicity is associated with gastrointestinal symptoms, fatigue, anemia, decreased white blood cells, peripheral neuropathy, liver damage, and vascular insufficiency.
 Skin lesions, squamous cell carcinoma, and basal cell carcinoma can occur.
-Other types of cancer from chronic arsenic exposure include cancers of lung, bladder, kidneys, and liver.
+Other types of cancer from chronic arsenic exposure include cancers of the lung, bladder, kidneys, and liver.

-If you have more questions about arsenic, help from experts is available through the webPOISONCONTROL online tool and by phone at 1-800-222-1222.
+If you have more questions about arsenic, help from experts is available through the webPOISONCONTROL®online tool and by phone at 1-800-222-1222.
 Poison Control’s expert guidance is always free, confidential, and available 24 hours a day.

 Wendy Klein-Schwartz, Pharm.D., MPH